Lace Tennis Shoes

 Whichever option you choose, make sure to wear your tennis shoes properly.
 Wearing them incorrectly can lead to injuries and other problems.

-Follow the instructions with your shoe or lace closure system, and use them correctly every time you wear them.
+Follow the instructions for your shoe or lace closure system and use it correctly whenever you wear it.

 Read Next – Nike No Lace Running Shoes Buying Guide